scalableminds/webknossos/README.md

 See the [wiki](https://github.com/scalableminds/webknossos/wiki/Try-setup) for instructions on updating this try setup.

-For non-localhost deployments, make sure to use the `webknossos-public` docker-compose service and set the `PUBLIC_URI` environment variable:
+For non-localhost deployments, make sure to use the `webknossos` docker-compose service and set the `PUBLIC_URI` environment variable:

 ```bash
 git clone -b master --depth=1 git@github.com:scalableminds/webknossos.git